 With about a dozen friends and family members…he spent £6.5 million ($8 .1 million) to build the solar farm in 2014.
 The solar panels…generate about £650,000 ($810k) in revenue a year…

-Improved battery storage and its smart controlling software has been one of the two pillars required to make solar power competitive with non-renewable energy sources.
+Improved battery storage and its smart controlling software has been one of the two pillars required to make solar power competitive with non-renewable energy sources, you could definitely say that this is a case where the question Deep Cycle Versus Shallow Cycle Solar Batteries comes into play.
 The other is the cost of solar panels.
 Tesla has been working on both axis.
 They have built a solar demonstration project on the island of Ta’u in American Samoa that generates 1.4 megawatts of energy.
 The microgrid has 60 Tesla Powerpacks, the company’s large commercial battery with 6 megawatt hours of battery storage.
 These batteries can be fully charged with only 7 hours of daylight from 5,300 solar panels.

 The microgrid facility can fully power the island of 600 residents for 3 days on battery power.
 It is expected to save the island 109,500 gallons of diesel per year or $8 million in fuel costs.
 Ta’u previously relied on diesel fueled generators for power.

 Cost of solar energy per kilowatt or megawatt hour has been uncompetitive for a long time, but that is changing.
 And most countries and most US states now are willing to purchase power from independent generators, like Mr. Beatty in the UK.
+Many in the UK, including in locations like derby, are following suit and investigating how they can benefit from installing solar panels to their properties and harness the renewable power of the sun for themselves.
 The Economisthas this chart of the relative costs of sources of energy: